oracle/docker-images/OracleWebLogic/samples/12213-patch-opatch-update/README.md

 ================================
 This Dockerfile extends the Oracle WebLogic image by updating OPatch and applying a patch.
 Before applaying the WebLogic 12.2.1.3 October PSU PATCH 12.2.1.3.181016WLSPSU Opatch needs to be updated with PATCH 28186730: OPATCH 13.9.4.0.0 FOR FMW/WLS 12.2.1.3.

 **Notes:** Historically, OPatch was updated by unzipping and replacing ORACLE_HOME/OPatch directory.
 For versions greater than or equal to 13.6, it now uses the OUI installation tooling.
-This ensures that installer both executes the file updates and logs the components and file changes to the OUI meta-data.
+This ensures that the installer both executes the file updates and logs the components and file changes to the OUI meta-data.
 A pure unzip install means the OUI tooling is not aware of these changes, which has on occasions led to upgrade related issues.

 # How to build and run
 First make sure you have built **oracle/weblogic:12.2.1.3-developer**.

-Then download file [p28186730_139400_Generic.zip](http://support.oracle.com) and place it next to this README.
+Then download file [p28186730_139400_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.
-Then download file [p27117282_122130_Generic.zip](http://support.oracle.com) and place it next to this README.
+Then download file [p27117282_122130_Generic.zip](http://support.oracle.com) and place it in the same directory as this README.

 To build, run:

         $ docker build -t oracle/weblogic:12213-opatch-update .

-## Run Single Server Domain
+# Run Single Server Domain
 #### Providing the Administration Server user name and password
 The user name and password must be supplied in a `domain.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
 The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server.